 The care for TB in those days was lots of fresh air hence the verandahs and shacks were open to the air.
 The photo above demonstrates this.
 To compare this photo to the present day see our Restaurant/Café page.

 During the 60 or so years of operation around 7,000 patients were treated for TB.

 The complex was redeveloped as a home for the disabled and physically handicapped from 1958.
 The complex was home for up to 80 long term residents, some for as many as 20 years or more.

 In later years as there was a decline in the number of disabled residents, the centre moved more to caring for head injury patients.

 In 1998 after the Regional Health Authority had decided that people with disabilities should be better cared for in the community, the home was closed and placed on the market for sale.

 The new chapter began when eventually Pukeora sold to private owners, Max and Kate in April 2000 (see Contact Us).

-Pukeora is now being developed as a vineyard, winery and conventions venue, along with accommodation facilities (B&B and budget lodge).
+Pukeora has been developed as a vineyard, winery and conventions venue, along with group accommodation facilities.

 To read the story of how we came to own a hospital and vineyard please see "How did we get here ?"